pag-crypto/zkmbs/README.md

 * DNS_Shortcut_doh_get
 * DNS_Amortized_dot

 The first two use the "Shortcut" channel opening and the third uses the "Amortized" channel opening.
-Each of them take a TLS transcript of an ecrypted DNS query, the client's secret inputs, and a Merkle non-membership proof.
+Each of them take a TLS transcript of an encrypted DNS query, the client's secret inputs, and a Merkle non-membership proof.
 There are three test files given are:
 * test.txt
 * test_doh.txt
 * test_wildcard.txt